Sixpenny Wood Wind Farm Fund

 This grant scheme is for the benefit of the area around the Sixpenny Wood Wind Farm in East Yorkshire.
 The villages of Blacktoft, Eastrington, Gilberdyke, Hook, Kilpin and Laxton are included as part of the scheme.

-The grant scheme is to benefit local residents affected by the construction and operation of the wind farm.
-It is administered by the Two Ridings Community Foundation on behalf of Greencoat UK Wind.
+Greencoat UK Wind offer this grant scheme to benefit local residents affected by the construction and operation of the wind farm.
+We, the Two Ridings Community Foundation, administer the fund on behalf of Greencoat UK Wind.

 You can apply for a grant for a variety of community projects that: